aurelia/aurelia/docs/user-docs/components/bindable-properties.md

 ```

 {% hint style="success" %}
-With the above behavior of non-eager binding, applications can have the opportunity to leave some bindable properties alone,
+- With the above behavior of non-eager binding, applications can have the opportunity to leave some bindable properties untouched,
-while with the opposite of always observing all properties on the given object based on the number of bindable properties,
+while with the opposite behavior of always observing all properties on the given object based on the number of bindable properties,
 missing value (`null`/`undefined`) will start flowing in in an unwanted way.
+- All bindings created with `$bindables.spread` or `...` syntax will have binding mode equivalent to `to-view`, binding behavior cannot alter this.
+Though other binding behavior like `throttle`/`debounce` can still work.
 {% endhint %}

 ## Attributes Transferring